a472w679/ballot-drop-box/README.md

 ```
 - the host can be replaced with the ec2 instance ip if not testing locally

-You can obtain an `auth-token` by logging into an account on the site and accessing `/api-token-auth/`
+You can obtain an `auth-token` by logging into an account on the site and accessing `accounts/`
-- this should return a json with the token key
-- authentication should be the token key
+- click on one of the accounts' API Key button to get an auth token

 #### dropbox
 Enter correct dropbox id